bagae/Curs-AI/README.md

 ## About the Course

 Curs-AI is an exclusive reading and learning program designed to introduce students to the fundamentals and applications of Artificial Intelligence.
-**This repository contains only materials to read:** lecture notes, articles, presentations, and other educational documents.
-There are no assignments, code projects, or interactive tasks in this repository.
+**This repository contains only materials to read:** lecture notes, presentations, and other educational documents.
 ## Who Can Access?

 This course and its materials are **only available** to students who are part of the "Mihai Viteazul" AI Club.

-## Repository Structure

-- **/materials**
-  All reading materials for the course are located in this folder.
-Browse through the files to find lecture notes,documents, and suggested readings.

-- **/resources**
-  Additional documents and references for deepening your understanding of Artificial Intelligence.

 ## How to Use